-Mistake 7: Using boring photos
+MISTAKE 7: Using Boring Photographs

 If a picture is worth a thousand words, what are your photos saying about you?
-Do they show engagement, emotion, and action, or are they flat, boring, and lifeless.
-If your photo isn't telling a story, it's not helping you.
+Do they show engagement, emotion, and action, or are they flat, boring, and lifeless?
+If your photo isn't telling a story about your impact, it's not helping you.
 When choosing photos, less is more.
-Focus on faces, tell a single story with your photo, and make sure you're bringing your brand to life with the photo you choose.
+Focus on faces, tell a single story with your photo, and make sure you're bringing your brand to life with the one you choose.